VPNSmith

 Performance overhead

-Pragmatic conclusion: all methods cost 40 to 55% of max throughput vs plain WireGuard.
-That's normal — each TLS + WS layer adds overhead, and the double encapsulation (Cloak) doubles the headers.
+Pragmatic conclusion: expect to lose roughly 40 to 55% of max throughput vs plain WireGuard.
+That's normal - each TLS + WS layer adds overhead, and the double encapsulation (Cloak) doubles the headers.
 For browsing and 720p video calls, all are fine.
 For 4K, you'll need a beefier VPS (VPS M or Cloud VPS 10).

 When an obfuscated commercial VPN is simpler